Inspection Reports for

 Findings

-The survey found the most serious deficiencies to be 'F' level, widespread, constituting no actual harm but with potential for more than minimal harm that is not immediate jeopardy.
-The facility submitted a plan of correction which was accepted, resulting in a finding of substantial compliance effective April 30, 2017.
+The survey found the most serious deficiencies to be 'E' level deficiencies, pattern, constituting no actual harm with potential for more than minimal harm that is not immediate jeopardy.
+The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance based on the credible allegation of compliance.

 Deficiencies (1)